Alejogb1/job-board/blog-data/what-are-the-use-cases-for-containerizing-azure-functions.md

 id: "what-are-the-use-cases-for-containerizing-azure-functions"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 I’ve certainly been down the rabbit hole of serverless deployments and, specifically, working out where containers fit into the azure functions ecosystem.
 It’s not always a clear cut answer, and I've seen projects where it was the perfect fit, and others where it was arguably an over-engineered solution.
 Let's break down the practical scenarios where containerizing azure functions makes a lot of sense, focusing on the "why" and "how" rather than just stating the possibilities.

 Fundamentally, azure functions excel in scenarios where you need event-driven, stateless compute without managing underlying infrastructure.
 However, the default consumption plan does come with limitations, especially around dependency management, resource control, and cold starts.
 This is where containerization becomes a very appealing option.